-Maridhas claims to release proof against DMK's Martin son and Thirumurugan Gandhi links with hawala
+Maridhas ready to release proof against 'DMK's Martin son and Thirumurugan Gandhi links with hawala'

 Thirumurugan Gandhi is a Tamil human rights activist and Geo-Political Commentator noted for founding the May 17 Movement.
 The movement initially campaigned for the rights and justice for the killings of Eelam Tamil for their separate Tamil Eelam, primarily those affected by the last stages of the Sri Lankan Civil War.

-On 29 May 2017, Gandhi along with four others were arrested under Goondas act by Tamil Nadu police when they attempted to light candles in remembrance of Tamils who were killed in the conflict between the Sri Lankan government and the Liberation Tigers of Tamil Eelam.
+On 29 May 2017, Gandhi along with four others was arrested under Goondas act by Tamil Nadu police when they attempted to light candles in remembrance of Tamils who were killed in the conflict between the Sri Lankan government and the Liberation Tigers of Tamil Eelam.

 After his release, he strongly criticized the Indian government and accused it of suppressing the rights of Tamils.
 He considers the whole as a fight between Indian nationalism and Tamil nationalism.
 Later, the Indian Government reacted soon and made it clear that the allegations made by T.Gandhi were baseless.
 There is no official report from the Indian government of reducing the subsidies as India's subsidies not disturbing the market price level.